Wednesday, 21 May 2014

 Govt.
 Primary School Gah, inside view.
 Govt.
 (05.04.2009.)

-Teachers of the school.
-It was a Sunday, but they came from their homes and opened the school for us.
-Unfortunately I misplaced their names.
-I shall be grateful if someone could provide it.
-The gentleman on the left side is, son of Bakht Bano, a class fellow of Manohohan Singh ji.
-She died in late nineties, may her soul rest in peace.
-(05.04.2009.)
+The teachers of the Government Primary School, Gah.
+It was a Sunday, but they graciously came from their homes and opened the school for us.
+Unfortunately, I have misplaced their names.
+I would be grateful if someone could help identify them.

 An old house in Gah.
 (05.04.2009.)